AdobeDocs/experience-platform.en/help/xdm/classes/experienceevent.md

 solution: Experience Platform
 title: XDM ExperienceEvent Class
 topic-legacy: overview
-description: This document provides an overview of the XDM ExperienceEvent class.
+description: This document provides an overview of the XDM ExperienceEvent class, and best practices for event data modeling.
 exl-id: a8e59413-b52f-4ea5-867b-8d81088a3321
 ---
 # [!DNL XDM ExperienceEvent] class